Governors

 Roles and Responsibilities

-The governing body has a range of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
-Its responsibilities include but are not limited to:
+Our governing body plays a vital strategic role in the life of the school.
+It has a range of duties and powers, with an overarching responsibility for the conduct of the school and for promoting high standards of educational achievement.

-• making sure the curriculum is balanced and broadly based
+• Ensuring the curriculum is broad, balanced, and ambitious

 Find out more at the DfE website: https://www.gov.uk/government/publications/governance-handbook